GDGVITM/GDG_Recruit_new/README.md

 ## 📧 Contact

-For any queries, please contact [Your Email] or open an issue in the repository.
+For any queries, please contact ` gdgoncampus.vit@gmail.com ` or open an issue in the repository.